Hibou57/PostiATS-Utilities/doc/json-ref-ref.md

 The node name ending with “_loc” has a string value of a special format.
 You probably already since this format for source location in error messages from Postiats.
 There is a module, `postiats/locations.py` in this repository, to deal with this format.
+Note “_loc” information are noticeably missing from static expressions.
+Also note the “_loc” information is sometimes wrong.

 Some node has special value to be further interpreted, like integers with special meanings.
 The interpretation is given in comments and these special